iterorganization/SimDB/docs/maintenance_guide.md

 ```

 ## Running the server (using built-in http server)

+**Note:** Running the SimDB server using the built-in http server is for testing/development only and should not be used in production.
+In production you should run the SimDB server behind a dedicated web-server such as NGinx (see the [Running the server behind nginx & gunicorn](#running-the-server-behind-nginx--gunicorn) section below).

 Once simdb has been installed, before you can run the server you need to create the server configuration file.
 This file should be created in the application configuration directory which can be located by using: